NexusCore

 Dual Interface Architecture

-Co-processors can be accessed via:
+Co-processors will be accessed via:

 • Native APIs: enabling direct, low-latency off-chain integration (e.g., through REST or WebSocket endpoints).